-2. Note the cable routing and remove.
-Be sure to slip the cable out from under the small peg in the frame.
+Note: Be sure to slip the cable out from under the small peg in the frame.

-- 1. Route the cable as above. - 2.
-To install, insert the board all the way into the channel, then push it forward until it stops and the infrared lens aligns with the window.
+1. To install, insert the board all the way into the channel, then gently maneuver the board until the infrared lens aligns with the window.